DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/dungeon.md

 ![DungeonCoop](/resources/mobile-tutorial/DungeonCoop.png)

 As shown in the images above, there are several players in the same dungeon.
 The rules are the same regardless of how many players are in a dungeon; the only difference is that players can help each other out.
-When using heals, it is usually advised to use the AOE items (such as Pain Away Spray) to heal both yourself and your co-op partners.
+When using heals, players may use the AOE items (such as Pain Away Spray) to heal both yourself and your co-op partners.
 You can see everyone's health bars above the player icons.
+Players may also help dungeonmates by killing the enemy, as the HPs of dungeons enemies are shared by the whole co-op.

 When an enemy is killed with the help from a friend, everyone who dealt 20% or more damage is given EXP and a chance for a reward, as long as their level isn't too high for the mob.
 All crates and loot are unique to each player, so you don't need to worry about sharing loot or having yours stolen.
 Grab everything you want and discard the rest!